eharvey71/edtech-platform-integration-bridge/README.rst

 Future development
 ------------------

+* Shifting focus from LMS Support to purely video management platforms and lecture capture.
+* YouTube, Panopto, Canvas Studio, and Yuja are on the roadmap.
-* Support for LTI 1.3 / Advantage integrations.
-One connection, abstracting endpoints from many tools into what is needed for a single third party tool.
+* One connection, abstracting endpoints from many tools into what is needed for a single third party tool.
-* Kaltura support will become a separate module.
+* Done - Kaltura support will become a separate module.
 Support for major LMSs.

 Visit my website: `edutechdev.com <https://www.edutechdev.com/>`_